 To explore the Sandbox, visit the "Try It Out" section for WhatsApp in the Twilio Console.

-Using WhatsApp in production
+Using WhatsApp in Production

-If you are a new direct customer (you will be sending messages on behalf of your own brand and you are not working with an ISV) then you can get started straight away from the console using our Self Sign-Up process.
+If you are a new direct customer (you will be sending messages on behalf of your own brand and you are not working with an ISV) then you can get started straight away from the Console using our Self Sign-Up process.
 Find out more about Self Sign-Up here.

 Messaging capabilities